Prag8855/aab/content/guides/work-visa.md

 - Become a [permanent resident](/glossary/Niederlassungserlaubnis) after 2 to 3 years[^10]
 - Become a citizen after 5 years

-This guide explains how to apply for a [work visa](/glossary/Work%20Visa) in Berlin or in your country.
+This guide explains how to apply for a [work visa](/glossary/Work%20Visa) in Berlin or in your home country.

 {% include "_blocks/tableOfContents.html" %}